 Thus, facilities of the future need to be built in a flexible way to support a broad range of manufacturing technologies as well as volume requirements.
 These requirements range from extremely small volumes needed for personalized medicine, a few hundred kilos for orphan drugs, and tons of products for common diseases like diabetes, arthritis and certain types of cancer.

 The most common way of delivering an active pharmaceutical ingredient today is through a tablet, which we call an oral solid dosage (OSD).

 OSD manufacturers are facing pressure on all sides to make production more cost-effective.
 New high-potency drugs are launched every year, with innovative delivery platforms such as sustained release, sprays and chewing gum entering the market.
-Simultaneously, generic manufacturers are increasing production capacity, while there is a general shift to produce in emerging markets.
+Simultaneously, generic manufacturers are increasing their production capacity, while there is a general shift to produce in emerging markets.
 Moreover, regulatory requirements and health, safety and environmental standards continue to grow.

 Fill and finish

-In pharma manufacturing, sterility and correct dosage is very important.
+In pharma manufacturing, sterility and correct dosage are very important.
 Because of this, the actual filling of the pharmaceutical product on vials, syringes or blister packages is a highly critical part of the manufacturing process.

 Assembly and pack

-Although not as critical as product filling, optimised assembly and packaging processes can be a crucial differentiator when it comes to price.
+Although not as critical as product filling, optimized assembly and packaging processes can be a crucial differentiator when it comes to price.
 Furthermore, pharma manufacturers also need to factor in new requirements for tracking pharmaceutical products across the world.